Bacteria-inspired robotic propulsion from bundling of soft helical filaments at low Reynolds number

 \section{Conclusion}

 In conclusion, we presented a multi-flagellated soft robotic platform and a numerical simulation method.
 These tools were used to explore the relationship between the motion of the robot and the geometry of the flagella.
-Both the experiments and simulations could capture the bundling behavior of the elastic flagella caused by long range hydrodynamic interaction.
-Bundling is only possible if the flagella are flexible and there is long range interaction by flows induced by distant parts of the flagella.
-Prior works often neglected the flexibility of the flagella or ignored the long range hydrodynamics in favor of simplified (but computationally cheap) resistive force theory-based hydrodynamic model~\cite{Gray1955}.
-Our study emphasizes the need to accurately capture these two ingredients -- flexibility and long range hydrodynamics -- in modelling bacteria and robots inspired by them.
-The simulation tool can successfully capture both the ingredients.
+Both the experiments and simulations could capture the bundling behavior of the elastic flagella caused by long-range hydrodynamic interaction.
+Bundling is only possible if the flagella are flexible and there is long-range interaction by flows induced by distant parts of the flagella.
+Prior works often neglected the flexibility of the flagella or ignored the long-range hydrodynamics in favor of a simplified (but computationally cheap) resistive force theory-based hydrodynamic model~\cite{Gray1955}.
+Our study emphasizes the need to accurately capture these two ingredients -- flexibility and long-range hydrodynamics -- in modeling bacteria and robots inspired by them.
+The simulation tool can successfully capture both elements.

-The accuracy of the simulation when compared to the experiment was reasonable, where our metrics for comparison were the translational velocity of the robot and the angular velocity of the head.
-Lack of an accurate friction model was identified as the main reason behind any mismatch between experiments and simulations.
-This simulation and the experimental platform gives a basis for the future development of multiple flagella based robots.
-The results were presented in non-dimensional format and, as long as the dimensionless groups are the same (e.g., low Reynolds number is low), they apply to robots and organisms of any size.
+The accuracy of the simulation, when compared to the experiment, was reasonable, where our metrics for comparison were the translational velocity of the robot and the angular velocity of the head.
+The lack of an accurate friction model was identified as the main reason behind any mismatch between experiments and simulations and a potential contributing factor to unbundling, which simulation could not capture.
+This simulation and the experimental platform provide a basis for the future development of multiple flagella-based robots.
+The results were presented in a nondimensional format.
+As long as the dimensionless groups are the same (e.g., Reynolds number is low), they apply to robots and organisms of any size.

-The robotic platform can be easily re-purposed to explore tumbling -- change in direction of swimming -- when one flagellum rotates in a direction opposite to the other flagellum.
-In addition, the robot can be improved by integrating sensors and inertial measurement unit (IMU) to achieve 3D trajectory control of the robot.
+The robotic platform can be easily re-purposed to explore tumbling -- change in the direction of swimming -- when one flagellum rotates in a direction opposite to the other flagellum.
+In addition, the robot can be improved by integrating sensors and an inertial measurement unit (IMU) to achieve 3D trajectory control of the robot.